 Disney’s Fort Wilderness Resort & Campground is a hidden treasure at Walt Disney World.
 Since its opening on November 19, 1971, the 750-acre resort has earned recognition by guests and accolades throughout the camping industry for its accommodations, recreation, and dining.
 It has become our home away from home—we’ve stayed at Fort Wilderness over twenty times, and we’ll keep going back!
 Why do we love it so much?
 Keep reading to find out why we call Fort Wilderness Resort and Campground our second home.

 1 – Affordable Lodging Alternatives to a Hotel Room

 It shouldn’t surprise you to learn that camping in your own tent or camper would be cheaper than staying in a hotel room (thanks Captain Obvious).
 That is also true, of course, at Fort Wilderness.
-One of the perks of staying at Fort Wilderness Campground is that you’ll be able to stay on Disney property, enjoying all of the benefits that go along with being a WDW resort guest, and find the cheapest rates per night for lodging at Walt Disney World.
+One of the perks of staying at Fort Wilderness Campground is that you’ll be able to stay on Disney property, and enjoy all of the benefits that go along with being a WDW resort guest, and find the cheapest rates per night for lodging at Walt Disney World.
 Tent or pop-up campsites begin at $60 per night.
 Full-Hookup Campsites start at $90.
-Preferred Campsites start at $102, and finally, premium campsites start at $109 a night.
+Preferred Campsites start at $102, and finally, Premium campsites start at $109 a night.
 These less expensive rates are one of the reasons so many campers return year after year to stay at the campground.
 (Note that prices are seasonal and will be more expensive at different times of the year).

 2 – It’s One of the Best Campgrounds in the Country